YallaCalculators

 Profit Rate

 Best For: UAE nationals who want a simple, free Islamic card with the lowest FX fees in the country (1.84%).
-The free valet parking at malls is a nice bonus.
+It earns ~2.5% back as SmartMiles (redeemable to cashback) on general domestic spend, and the free valet parking at malls is a nice bonus.

 Islamic vs. Conventional Cards: Key Differences